haziqmumtaz/ProductEditor/README.md

 The application provides a modern, responsive interface with:

 - **Product Grid**: Visual cards displaying all products
+  - **Infinite Scroll**: Automatically loads more products as you scroll down
+  - **Real-time Search**: Live search functionality that filters products by name as you type
+  - **Advanced Sorting**: Sort products by ID, name, or gvtId in ascending or descending order
 - **Product Details**: Comprehensive product information page
 - **Form Editor**: Full-featured form for creating/editing products
 - **Validation**: Real-time form validation with helpful error messages